netr/lizt/README.md

 ## Using the Manager

 When using the manager, you must use `SliceNamed` and `SliceNamedRR`.
-The manager requires a name to properly use it's `Get` function.
+The manager requires a name to properly use it's `Get` and `MustGet` functions.

 When you're using streams, the `Get` look up key will always be the filename of the path.
 I.e. `test/50000000.txt` will be found at `mgr.Get("50000000")`